 Still, when combined with the decision to fit the 1968 Corvette with wider (7 inch) wheels and low-profile F70 x15 tires, it served to increase the car’s cornering limit from 0.75g to 0.84g, allowing the Corvette to hug the pavement even better than the Sting Ray had.
-These modifications to the suspension were so well conceived that even Road & Track’s staunchest critics reported favorably about it: “No question about it, the Corvette is one of the best-handling,front-engine production cars in the world.”
+These modifications to the suspension were so well-conceived that even Road & Track’s staunchest critics reported favorably about it: “No question about it, the Corvette is one of the best-handling,front-engine production cars in the world.”

+Elsewhere on the car, changes had been made to further help distribute weight more evenly or to improve on drivability.
 The C3’s battery was relocated behind the seats which also provided additional room under the hood.
 The second-generation Corvette’s side vent windows were eliminated in favor of a new fresh-air “Astro Ventilation” system.
 The Astro Ventilation system routed fresh moving air in through the front cowl, around the interior airspace, and out through grilles located in the rear deck right behind the back window.

 For maximum ventilation, the rear window could also be removed.
 Shoulder belts were introduced in 1968 as a “no-cost” option for all Corvette coupes (although the option remained an additional expense on convertible models.)
 Additional new features for the 1968 model year included an electric rear-window defroster, speed warning indicator, AM/FM stereo radio, and a high-tech, futuristic fiber-optic light monitoring system.